A photographic celebration of the love between a theatre and its community

 The podcasts [French only]

 Twenty community members, twenty plays, twenty episodes: to make the images of Foule even more resonant, we added sound.
 A series of short podcasts [French only], put participants in conversation with the actors involved in associated plays at Théâtre La Bordée.
 Produced by André Chouinard in collaboration with CKIA Radio, and hosted by Éric LeBlanc, these audio encounters are opportunities to explore the links between theatre and life in the vibrant community of La Cité-Limoilou.
 Leave your preconceptions at the door, and come get to know the diverse cast of characters who populate both stage and street.

 Learn more about each Foule participant by selecting their portrait on the website.
-Photos and associated stories describe the unique experiences of the twenty individuals represented on the mural, snapshots of the soul of La Cité-Limoilou.
-Also on the platform, you can learn more about the project’s genesis, the artists and team behind it, and the large cast of collaborators who generously contributed to its success.
+Photos, podcast episodes and associated stories describe the unique experiences of the twenty individuals represented on the mural, snapshots of the soul of La Cité-Limoilou.
+Also on the platform, you can learn more about the project’s genesis, the fruitful collaborations that gave new meaning to the project, the artists and team behind it, and the large cast of collaborators who generously contributed to its success.
 An agora for the era of physical distancing, the website is the perfect remedy for self-isolation, building community through deep engagement with the stories that make up Foule.

 On May 18, 2021, the Foule mural came down and the projectors got unplugged.
 We then acted to take down the mural in a environmentally responsible fashion that reflected local residents' wishes.
 The parts of the fabric taht wasn't saved for archives was given to La Joujouthèque, which used it for their day camp activities with young campers.
 The rest was split between the artistic and fashion communities of Quebec, or used to protect crop soils during winter.